quipucords/quipucords/README.md

  * quipucords is written to run as a container image.
  * The system that quipucords is installed on must have access to the systems to be discovered and inspected.
+ * For network-type scans:
    * The target systems must be running SSH.
- * The user account that quipucords uses for the SSH connection into the target systems must have adequate permissions to run commands and read certain files, such as privilege escalation required for the ``systemctl`` command.
+   * The user account that quipucords uses for the SSH connection into the target systems must have adequate permissions to run commands and read certain restricted files, such as `sudo` privilege escalation required for the `systemctl` command.
- * The user account that quipucords uses for a machine requires an sh shell or a similar shell.
-For example, the shell *cannot* be a /sbin/nologin or /bin/false shell.
+   * The user account that is used as a credential for a scan requires the `bash` shell.
+The shell *cannot* be `/sbin/nologin`, `/bin/false`, or other programs.

 ## Dependencies